 Focus on the Experience

 It is important to understand what content brought someone to your service, how they access content, and what content they consume.
 The Wicket Scorecard provides you with that data but doesn’t stop there.
-You are able to drill down, look deeper at the correlations to other pieces of content, and recommend not just shows with a high correlation to the content they were after but also shows that have high completion rates.
+You are able to drill down, look deeper at the correlations to other pieces of content, and recommend not just shows with a high correlation to the videos they were after but also shows that have high completion rates.
 This allows you to understand not only which shows people watched but also which shows they watched to completion.
 This is key in building an immersive customer experience.
-Demonstrating you have a deep content offering can be far more valuable and effective than having a longer trial period as an acquisition tool.
+Demonstrating you have a deep content offering can be far more valuable and effective than having a longer free trial period as an acquisition tool.

 Having a wider funnel with fewer barriers to entry may expose a wider group of potential customers to your trial.
 Your valuable resources should be spent on qualifying more profitable customers that will stay in your service longer.
 The Wicket Scorecard will help you identify the content that is driving trials and allow you to understand which shows have a high correlation of viewers and how getting users to that second or third series increases their lifetime value, giving you the tools you need to prove your value to your customers in a shorter time frame.